Modern Slavery Statement 2021

 CSR Unit

-Thistle Seafoods convened a dedicated internal Corporate Social Responsibility (CSR) Unit to further develop and coordinate Thistle’s Social and Ethical policies and practices.
+Thistle Seafood’s internal Corporate Social Responsibility (CSR) Unit has continued to further develop and coordinate Thistle’s Social and Ethical policies and practices.

 Modern Slavery Outreach

-The CSR Unit has engaged with national bodies and relevant trade groups to track and align with Modern Slavery best practices (e.g., Seafish & MSC).
-We have signed up as a collaborating partner with Scotland Against Modern Slavery (SAMS), and CSR staff have completed relevant training modules provided by Stronger Together.
+The CSR Unit has continued to engage with national bodies and relevant trade groups to track and align with Modern Slavery best practices (e.g., Seafish & MSC).
+We have continued to join roundtable discussions as a collaborating partner with Scotland Against Modern Slavery (SAMS).
+All members of the Ethical Working Group have now completed relevant training modules provided by Stronger Together.

 Raw Material Sourcing